Meet Your Maker at Welcome Home

 Welcome Home provides a showcase and creative retail space for craft, design and illustration, nestled in the foyer of the Centre for Contemporary Arts (CCA) in Glasgow.
 Focused on making design and craft accessible to all, it provides an evolving space for new designers and members of the public to create, learn, and educate with a programme of workshops and events as well as the retail platform.

-Meet Your Maker at Welcome Home will run on one Saturday for six months, the next event is 11am to 6pm on Saturday 25 February 2017.
+Meet Your Maker at Welcome Home will run on one Saturday for six months, the next and final event is 11am to 6pm on Saturday 18 March 2017.

 Related Community Profiles